Tilea Campaign, Part 35

 Giovacchino sniffed at his armpit, spilling some of the ale as he did so, then cursing.

 “What about the temple?” he demanded.
 “Did you receive divine enlightenment?
-That’d explain all your answers.”
+‘Cos that’d explain all your opinions.”

-“The priest prayed for Lord Silvano’s success, then told us how the duke knew his son possessed a compassionate heart and a desire to serve the lawful gods, Morr Supreme above all, and that he yearned to defend the innocent, weak, the young and old, from all further upsets.
-Apparently, the duke even said his son was the better man than he, for where he had always taken rightful anger to bloody conclusion, his son was willing to temper his reactions with an urge to understand and forgive.”
+“The priest prayed for Lord Silvano’s success,” explained Aldus, “then told us how the duke knew his son possessed a compassionate heart and a desire to serve the lawful gods, Morr Supreme above all, and that he yearned to defend the innocent, weak, the young and old, from all further upsets.
+Apparently, the duke even said his son was the better man than he, for where he had always taken rightful anger to bloody conclusion, his son was willing to temper his reactions with compassionate urge to understand and forgive.”

 Giovacchino frowned.
 “That doesn’t sound like the sort of thing the duke would say.”